Falling Off the Edge of the World

 "Falling Off the Edge of the World" is a 1967 song and single by Australian rock group The Easybeats, which was written by band members George Young and Harry Vanda.

-Background and releases
+Composition and recording

+Vanda and Young biographer John Tait notes the song as one of "profound sadness".
+The song was recorded in New York, during the group's first U.S. tour.

+Releases

-The song was recorded in New York, during the group's first U.S. tour The single was released as a single in the U.S., Germany and the Netherlands in September 1967.
+The single was released as a single in the U.S., Germany and the Netherlands in September 1967.
 In other countries, it was a B-side.
 Various versions of the song have been released.
 In the U.K. a faster version that was arranged by composer Bill Shepherd was released as the B-side to the "Hello, How Are You" single.

 It has been often reported that musician Lou Reed was a fan of the song and played the single frequently on the Max's Kansas City jukebox.
 He was quoted as saying it was "one of the most beautiful records ever made".